kaspanvo/vourkosa.github.io/_posts/2016-02-06-Working with overlays - PhoneWindow - a not-so-famous window.markdown

 layout: post
 title: Working with overlays - PhoneWindow, a not-so-famous window
 date:  2016-02-06 10:16:20
+header-img: "images/android/with_overlay_content.png"
+image: "images/android/with_overlay_content.png"
+description: In this article we will discuss how we can create an overlay view above an Activity with the help of PhoneWindow and its inner class DecorView.
 categories: Android
 tag: android
 comments: true